Battle of Brovary: Battle

 On the evening of 9 March 2022, a column of Russian armored vehicles advanced into Brovary from the north via Highway M01.
 The column, consisting of the 6th and 239th Tank Regiments of the 90th Guards Tank Division, moved very slowly and included a number of obsolete vehicles, such as older T-72 tanks, advancing without infantry support.
 In addition, the convoy was headed by self-propelled artillery such as TOS-1, which were especially vulnerable targets.

+The command of the 72nd Mechanized Brigade's 3rd Mechanized Battalion, led by major Roman Darmohrai, organized the defence of Brovary and the nearby villages of Pukhivka, Rozhivka and Kalynivka, preparing firing positions and ambushes against advancing Russian troops.
+Equipped with 32 BMP-2 infantry fighting vehicles, the battalion had at its disposal a 120 mm mortar battery, as well as several DShK machine guns, NLAW and FGM-148 Javelin anti-tank systems.
+Additionally, two RK-3 Corsar and two Stuhna anti-tank systems were concentrated in the area.

-On 10 March, at Skybyn village near Brovary, Ukrainian forces saw an opportunity to ambush the Russian troops and attacked.
+On 10 March, at Skybyn village on the northern outskirts of Brovary, the 1st and 3rd mechanized battalions of the 72nd Brigade encountered elements of the 6th Tank Regiment, part of the Russian 90th Tank Division.
+Warned about the Russian advance by local inhabitants, Ukrainian forces saw an opportunity to ambush the Russian troops and attacked.
 Using artillery and antitank missiles, the Ukrainians disabled several tanks and armored personnel carriers.
 A Ukrainian soldier later stated that the ambushers initially targeted the first and last vehicles in the convoy to trap the rest in the middle.
 The attack was not entirely successful, as the Ukrainians were unable to cut off the Russians' route of retreat.
-However, the Russian column suffered heavy losses and was forced to retreat.
+However, the Russian column suffered heavy losses and was forced to withdraw.
 Ukrainian officials claimed that the commander of the 6th Tank Regiment, Colonel Andrei Zakharov, was killed in the skirmish.
 Some Russian soldiers reportedly fled on foot into the nearby woods and villages.

+As a result of the fighting on 10 March, Russian forces lost 19 tanks destroyed or damaged, with the remaining 49 vehicles being forced to retreat.
+Additionally, 3 Russian IFVs, one BTR-82A and up to 55 soldiers, including the regiment's commander colonel Zakharov were eliminated.
+The Ukrainian side lost one soldier killed in action and 5 wounded.
 Despite the retreat of the 90th Guards Tank Division, heavy fighting erupted in villages east of the ambush site, where fighting lasted for several days between Russian and Ukrainian troops.
 Russian survivors of the ambush shot civilians in the villages, suspecting them of aiding the local defenders.